 National controllers will base their work on the rules provided by each Partner State, the requirements set in the respective EU Regulations, in the programme Implementation Manual for 1st call projects – version No.02and Manual for Controllers.

-PPs from Partner States with a decentralised control system shall ensure that controllers are selected in accordance with the system set up by the affected Partner State and that they meet the requirements of qualification and independence presented in the programme Implementation Manual 3rd call and Manual for Controllers.
+PPs from Partner States with a decentralised control system shall ensure that controllers are selected in accordance with the system set up by the affected Partner State and that they meet the requirements of qualification and independence presented in the programme Implementation Manual and Manual for Controllers.
 Furthermore, these PPs acknowledge that the MA reserves the right, after agreement with the national responsible institutions, to require that the controller directly selected by a PP is replaced if considerations, which were unknown when the subsidy contract was signed, cast doubts on the controller’s independence or professional standards.

 Article 10